-This Is What Happens Inside Your Brain When You Listen To Your Favorite Song
+How Does Music Affect The Brain?
+This Is What’s Really Happening When You Listen To Your Favorite Song

 When I listen to my favorite song, I'm usually in my bathroom with the door locked in full-on jam mode, recording an all-out dance routine for the world to see (seriously, watch my Instagram stories if you don't believe me).

 I'm not quite sure what's happening in my brain when I listen to music, but what I do know is it's one of the few times in which the movements of my body are completely free and unfiltered.

 It's truly a form of therapy for me, and I really couldn't care less about who's watching.

 When you listen to your own favorite song, you probably experience a similar state of bliss, too.

 According to Smithsonian Magazine, regardless of the genre of music you're listening to, your brain enters a sort of dream-like state of mind when you hear those tastiest of jams.